murpyl/Panel-Based-Market-Reaction/README.md

 horizon) was directionally consistent and nominally significant before correction (p = 0.0202), but **did not survive Bonferroni correction** for the pre-specified 3-horizon comparison family (corrected p = 0.0606).
-The full results, including a secondary pattern that's more consistent with the study's own null hypothesis than its main one, are below.
+The full results, including a secondary pattern that's more consistent with the study's own null hypothesis than its main one, are below./

+Please reach out if you wish to see the data.

 ---